denizeu/Analysis/data/data.md

 I named this file "genomes_CoV2.fasta".
 I also created a file called ".gitignore" to make sure that git does not track the entire file and to keep from committing all of that data.

-## Data Files Used in this Project
+## Other Data Files Used in this Project

 ### Altered Data: refined_data.fasta
 This is the data I am using as a basis for my final project.